jarrais/lca-extensions-hiv-sti-tutorial/README.md

 1. a synthetic dataset with the same analytical structure as the original data

-2. a data dictionary describing the variables used in the analyses

-3. variable coding information

-4. complete scripts for all analyses reported in the manuscript
+2. complete scripts for all analyses reported in the manuscript

 The synthetic dataset was created exclusively for reproducibility and illustration purposes.
 Therefore, numerical results obtained from the synthetic data may not exactly match those reported in the manuscript based on the original dataset, but the full analytical pipeline, model specification strategy, and code structure remain reproducible.